Layr-Labs/eigenda-proxy/README.md

 ## API

 We provide an OpenAPI 3.0 spec in [openapi.yaml](./openapi.yaml).
+You can pop it into https://editor-next.swagger.io/ to explore the endpoints.
 We use [specmatic](https://specmatic.io/documentation.html) to test the API against our eigenda-proxy implementation.

 ## Commitment Schemas
 Currently, there are two commitment modes supported with unique encoding schemas for each.
 The `version byte` is shared for all modes and denotes which version of the EigenDA certificate is being used/requested.
 The following versions are currently supported: